JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 Records source information that can be used for tooling to determine the source location of the corresponding composable function.
 This option does not affect the presence of symbols or line information normally added by the Kotlin compiler;
-it only controls source information added by the Kotlin Compose compiler.
+it only controls source information added by the Compose compiler.

 ### metricsDestination

 Type: `DirectoryProperty`

 When a directory is specified, the Compose compiler will use the directory to dump [compiler metrics](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/compiler-metrics.md#reports-breakdown).
-They can be useful for optimizing your application's runtime performance: the metrics show which of your composable functions are skippable, which are restartable, which are readonly, etc.
+They can be useful for debugging and optimizing your application's runtime performance: the metrics show which of your composable functions are skippable, which are restartable, which are readonly, etc.

+The [reportsDestination](#reportsdestination) option allows dumping descriptive reports as well.

 For a deep dive into the compiler metrics, see this [Composable metrics blog post](https://chrisbanes.me/posts/composable-metrics/).